Multidimensional Scaling in the Poincare Disk: Introduction

-In this paper we present MDS-PD, a metric multidimensional scaling algorithm using the Poincar\'{e} disc (PD) model.
-MDS-PD is based on a steepest decent method with line search.
+In this paper we present PD-MDS, a metric multidimensional scaling algorithm using the Poincar\'{e} disc (PD) model.
+For didactic purposes, we complement our exhibition of PD-MDS with a simple steepest decent method with line search.
 We show the details of the steepest descent along hyperbolic lines in the PD and present a suitable approximate hyperbolic line search procedure.
+Based on this development, we show the particulars of a numerical implementation of PD-MDS.

-MDS-PD is applicable in its own right; additionally, its construction also illustrates some of the specifics that need to be considered when transferring more sophisticated iterative optimization methods to the PD or to other hyperbolic models.
-Based on this development, we show the particulars of a numerical implementation of MDS-PD and use this algorithm to carry out numerical experiments on several datasets using least squares criterion functions.
-Our simulation results indicate that the performance of a steepest descent method for minimizing a least squares objective on large configurations in the PD is notably dependent on the line search method used, and that binary hyperbolic line search provides markedly better convergence and cost properties for MDS-PD compared to more sophisticated or precise methods.
+PD-MDS is applicable in its own right; additionally, its construction also illustrates some of the specifics that need to be considered when transferring more sophisticated iterative optimization methods to the PD or to other hyperbolic models.

+Our numerical experiments indicate that the performance of a steepest descent method for minimizing a least squares objective on large configurations in the PD is notably dependent on the line search method used, and that binary hyperbolic line search provides markedly better convergence and cost properties for PD-MDS compared to more sophisticated or precise methods.

 The rest of this paper is organized as follows.
-Section \ref{sec:2-preliminaries} consolidates the notation and concepts from hyperbolic geometry that will be used throughout, and proceeds to develop two of the building blocks of MDS-PD -- steepest descent in the PD and a corresponding hyperbolic line search.
+Section \ref{sec:2-preliminaries} consolidates the notation and concepts from hyperbolic geometry that will be used throughout, and proceeds to develop two of the building blocks of PD-MDS -- steepest descent in the PD and a corresponding hyperbolic line search.
 Section \ref{sec:3-MDS-PD} considers particular objective functions and gradients and further discusses properties and applicability of multidimensional scaling in the PD.
-Section \ref{sec:6-Experiments} presents illustrative examples of MDS-PD operation in the context of synthetic as well as real-world input data.
-Related work is discussed in Section \ref{sec:7-Related-Work} and concluding remarks are given in Section \ref{sec:Concluding-Remarks}.
+Section \ref{sec:Numerical-Results} provides results from the numerical evaluation of the proposed algorithm.
+Concluding remarks are given in Section \ref{sec:Concluding-Remarks}.

-\section{A DESCENT METHOD FOR THE POINCAR\'{E} DISK}
+\section{A descent method for the Poincar\'{e} disk}

-We start this section by introducing our notational conventions and establishing some properties of the Poincar\'{e} disk that will be useful in the subsequent development.
-This will allow us to formally define a Poincar\'{e}-disk specific descent method and a binary hyperbolic line search algorithm, that together make a simple, yet efficient iterative minimization method for this model of the hyperbolic plane.
+In this section we introduce our notational conventions and establish some properties of the Poincar\'{e} disk that will be used in what follows.
+We then proceed to formally define a Poincar\'{e}-disk specific descent method and a binary hyperbolic line search, that together make a simple, yet efficient iterative minimization method for this model of the hyperbolic plane.